 Food seduces us.
 The more often we eat, and the more we like it, the better we remember it.
 Now try to remember that you decided not to graze for fast and easy food anymore.
 Not at home, and certainly not anywhere else.
 What memory do you think gets priority?

-Because we eat frequently, and usually enjoy our food, food experiences tend to stick on top of our memories.
+Because we eat frequently and usually enjoy our food, food experiences tend to stick on top of our memories.
 These food experiences are easily recalled.
 This ease of recall might urge us to restrain ourselves.

 Unfortunately, this is not how it works.
 The seductive powers of the smell and the taste and the sounds and the witnessing of others eating food, overwhelm us.
-You will lose the fight against such seductive powers by mere remembering you decided against them.
+You will lose the fight against such seductive powers by merely remembering you decided against them.

 Insensitivity to sample size

 We frequently fail to appreciate the role of sample size in assessing the reliability of sample information.
 Moreover, fast food never comes with sample information.
-It comes with the information how good it smells and tastes and how hungry you are.
+It comes with information on how good it smells and tastes and how hungry you are.

 One of the most seductive strengths of fast food is that it directly penetrates our senses.
 Let me give an example with far-reaching consequences in time as well as in impact.

 I was born in a bakery.
 Sort of.
 The parents of my mother had a bakery and shop in the middle of town.
 My grandfather was a very good baker.
 He was also very fond of his grandchildren.